Michael-yunfei/academic-kickstart/content/post/songforspring.md

 <div style="text-align:justify">

 I love our great nature.
 Spring is one of my favourite.
-I have written so many songs on Spring.
+I have written several songs on Spring.
 I would like to make a collection here.

 The first one is called *Your Young Time Is Here*.
-The intro based on guitar for this song is like the preamble of spring, I like it a lot.
+The intro based on guitar for this song is like the preamble of spring.
 Here is the lyrics:

 <p style="text-align:left; font-family:Courier New">
 The sun, the cloud, the spring is here <br>